Home to over 5 million people and 800 miles of coastline, Costa Rica is one of the safest and most popular destinations in Central America.

 - Casado is a common dish made up of salad, tortilla, fried plantains, rice, and beans along with a protein (fish, pork, beef, chicken) of your choice.

 - Is tap water safe to drink?

 With all Costa Rica has to offer, there is no doubt you will have a fantastic time!
-Make sure to book your travel a few months in advance, especially when traveling during high season to ensure your first choice of bookings is available.
+However, make sure to book your travel a few months in advance, especially when traveling during the high season, to ensure your first choice of bookings is available.

 This post may contain affiliate links.
 As an Amazon Associate, I earn a small commission from qualifying purchases at no extra cost to you.